 The exact baking time depends on the size of your chicken tenders so you should check a few times to see if they are fully cooked.
-If you cut one halfway through and the juice is clear, your Mustard Baked Chicken Tenders are ready.
+You never want to eat undercooked chicken, but the tenders will get dry if you overcook them.

 - Healthy Stuffed Chicken Breast

 - Prosciutto Wrapped Chicken Breast with Cream Cheese